icgrp/bert/docs/embedded/bert.md

     return 0;
 }
 ```
 `bert_read` and `bert_write` can be used in loops to test all memories, but they are inefficient to use on BRAMs that coincide within the same frames.
 Thus, using `bert_transfuse` can limit the amount of redundant DMA operations.
-To further reduce time, `meminfo` can be saved and resused.
-This will perform faster than other BERT calls, since `bert_read` and `bert_write` are aliases to `bert_transfuse` anyway.
+To further reduce time spent on memory transfusions, `meminfo` can be saved and reused.
+This will achieve better throughput than individual BERT read/write calls, because each `bert_read` and `bert_write` reference calls `bert_transfuse`.
 ```c
 void clearAllBRAMs() {